All Episodes

 First, I don't know.

-Now I'm gonna have to check this.
+Now I'm going to have to check this.

-I don't know that it's even legal, but even if it were, it wouldn't last a week before they would change it and assign the and and then allow themselves the opportunity to do something else with the revenue.
+But even if it were, it wouldn't last a week before they would change it and assign it and allow themselves the opportunity to do something else with the revenue.

 But the problem that we face isn't a revenue problem.